This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Our gut bacteria also thrive when nourished by foods rich in prebiotic fiber and polyphenols.

-Remember that prebiotic fiber nourishes our good bacteria , which allows the origination of metabolic products that provide health benefits.
+Remember that prebiotic fiber nourishes our good bacteria , which allows us to produce metabolic products that provide health benefits.

 The best food options with prebiotic content